learning-zone/javascript-basics/README.md

 1. What is function hoisting in JavaScript?
 1. What is the instanceof operator in JavaScript?
 1. What is negative infinity in JavaScript?
-1. Define event bubbling in JavaScript.
+1. Define event bubbling, capturing and targeting in JavaScript.
 1. Explain var self = this in JavaScript
 1. What is difference between append() vs appendChild()
 1. What is difference between "null" vs "undefined"